 Cilantro-Lime Shrimp

-• 2 tablespoons unsalted butter, separated
+• 2 tablespoons unsalted butter divided

-• 2 tablespoons olive oil, separated
+• 2 tablespoons olive oil divided

-• 1 teaspoon each: cumin, garlic powder, & Creole seasoning
+• 1 teaspoon Creole seasoning

-• 1/4 teaspoon cayenne pepper, optional
+• 1/4 teaspoon cayenne pepper optional

 For the Bowls

-• 1 can (15 oz.) black beans, drained & rinsed
+• 1 (15-ounce) can black beans drained and rinsed

-• 1 large ripe avocado, chopped
+• 1 large ripe avocado chopped

-Cilantro Lime Sauce -- Note 3
+Cilantro Lime Sauceโ€”See Note 3

 • 1 teaspoon minced garlic

-• 1 cup fresh cilantro loosely packed
+• 1 cup fresh cilantro loosely packed, plus more for serving if desired

-• 1/2 cup regular (full-fat) mayo
+• 1/2 cup full-fat mayo

-• 1/2 cup sour cream (lite/fat-free works great)
+• 1/2 cup sour cream lite/fat-free works great

 Instructions

-• SAUCE: Zest and juice 1-2 limes to get 4 tablespoons juice and 1/2 teaspoon zest.
-Add the juice and zest to the blender or food processor along with the minced garlic, cilantro, jalapeño (add more for a spicier sauce or add slowly if you're worried about the heat), and mayo.
+• Sauce: Zest and juice 1โ€“2 limes to get 1/2 teaspoon zest and 4 tablespoons juice.
+Add the juice and zest to a blender or food processor along with the minced garlic, cilantro, jalapeรฑo (add more for a spicier sauce or add slowly if youโ€™re worried about the heat), and mayo.
 Add salt and pepper to taste (I add 1/4 tsp salt and 1/8 tsp pepper).
 Blend or pulse until smooth.
-Add in the sour cream and pulse once more to combine.
-Taste and adjust the sauce to personal preference (more lime, more garlic, salt/pepper).
+Add sour cream and pulse once more to combine.
+Taste and adjust the sauce to preference (more lime, garlic, salt/pepper).
 Refrigerate until ready to eat.

-• COOK SHRIMP: Remove shrimp from fridge and add salt and pepper (Creole seasoning does have salt so don't add too much extra -- I add 1/4 teaspoon of each).
+• Remove shrimp from fridge and add salt and pepper.
+(Creole seasoning has salt, so donโ€™t add too much extraโ€”I add 1/4 teaspoon of each.)
 In a large skillet, heat 1 tablespoon olive oil and 1 tablespoon butter over high heat.
-As soon as the butter is melted, using tongs, add 1/2 of the shrimp in one even layer so the shrimp is not overlapping.
+Once butter is melted, using tongs, add half the shrimp in an even layer so the shrimp is not overlapping.
 (It will steam if the pan is too crowded.)
-Cook for 1 minute, then use tongs to flip each shrimp over and cook on the other side for 1 more minute or until cooked through (shrimp cooks quickly -Note 4!).
+Cook for 1 minute, then use tongs to flip each shrimp and cook the other side for 1 more minute or until cooked through (shrimp cooks quicklyโ€”see note 4!).
 Transfer cooked shrimp to a clean plate.

-• FINISH COOKING SHRIMP: In the same pan, melt the remaining 1 tablespoon oil and 1 more tablespoon butter.
+• In the same pan, melt the remaining 1 tablespoon oil and 1 more tablespoon butter.
 Add in the remaining shrimp, cooking for 1 minute per side (or until cooked through).
 Use tongs (never a spoon) to place shrimp in the pan and flip.
 Transfer all the cooked shrimp to a plate.

 Video